johnsontr/gpd/README.md

 ### 1.1.4 _plt = plotme(d, hyp, meanfunc, covfunc, X, y, Xs, ~)_

+The function `plotme()` _plots marginal effects_ for explanatory variable _d_.
 The function `plotme()` is the main plotting function of the package.
 Other plotting functions such as `gridme()` (see below) depend on it.
 Returns a plot object that is already labeled appropriately.
 When the final two inputs are omitted, then calculations are made with respect to the training sample so that _Xs = X_.
 When _Xs_ is specified but the final function input is omitted, calculations are made with respect to predictions over test inputs _Xs_.
 When any value is passed to the final (eighth) function input, then `plotme()` omits some information for the plot so it can be customized for plotting interactions.
 The last function input is used whenever `gridme()` is passed inputs indicating interactions are of interest.

 **Inputs**:
 * _d_ - The explanatory variable _d_ in _{ 1, ..., D }_ for which plots will be made